HobnobMancer/pyrewton/index.md

   <path to JSON or SQLite3 database file of CAZy family annotations from CAZy>
 ```

-`python3 calculate_stats_from_*.py` produces several output files, which can be grouped to 5 differet levels of evaluating/benchmarking CAZyme classifier performance:
+`python3 calculate_stats_from_*.py` produces several output files, which can be grouped to 3 levels of evaluating/benchmarking CAZyme classifier performance:

 **Binary CAZyme/non-CAZyme differentiation:**
 1. The directory `binary_classifications` contains a `.csv` file per input test set, with contains a unique protien on each row, listing the Protein_accession, Genomic_accession and binary CAZyme (1) and non-CAZyme (0) classifictaion per CAZyme prediciton tool and the ground truth retrieved from CAZy.